willypelz/books-api/README.md

 	`php ./vendor/bin/phpunit`
 when you want to generate a coverage
 `php ./vendor/bin/phpunit --coverage-html ./coverage`

+##  Testing the Application (user testing)

+1. Note:: ** when creating an author in the application you have to arrange the name of the authors separated with commas

+2. when testing the external application you can use any of the strings to search for the name of the book

+`"name"  or "name or name" or name`

 ## Note
 <span style="color:red">Please note that the  `/` is for linux and mac terminal which applies to bash terminal also.